tarasermolenko/RemoteAccessTool/ReadMe.md

 ```

 # DISCLAIMER
-Created for practice, use ethically
+Created for practice, please use ethically.

 ## Requirements:
 **Attacker PC**